In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 So, if it was really about just the speed and so on, then I would be a lot more optimistic about doing it in a short term, because we're so good at making it run two times faster, making it run ten times faster, building a faster computer, storing information.
 We used to store it on floppy disk, and now we store it here.
 Next we're going to be storing it in DNA.
 This exponential march of technology under Moore's Law—keep getting faster and cheaper—in that sense, is phenomenal.
 But that's not enough to achieve AGI.

-Final question… Earlier you said that you tell people not to get confused with science and science fiction.
-But, about science fiction… Is there anything that you’ve seen, read, watched that you actually think is a realistic scenario of what we may be able to do, what the future may hold?
-Is there anything that you look at and say, well, it’s fiction, but it’s possible?
+Earlier you said that you tell people not to get confused with science and science fiction.
+But, about science fiction, is there anything that you've seen, read, watched that you actually think is a realistic scenario of what we may be able to do, what the future may hold?
+Is there anything that you look at and say, well, it's fiction, but it's possible?

-And if we’re talking about science fiction, I’d love to end with a note where, you know, there’s this famous Arthur C. Clarke [quote] saying that, “A sufficiently advanced technology is indistinguishable from magic.”
+And if we're talking about science fiction, I'd love to end with a note where, you know, there's this famous Arthur C. Clarke quote, "Any sufficiently advanced technology is indistinguishable from magic."
 So, I think, to a lot of people AI seems like magic, right?
-We can beat the world champion in Go—and my message to people, again, as somebody who works in the field day in and day out, it couldn’t be further from magic.
+We can beat the world champion in Go—and my message to people, again, as somebody who works in the field day in and day out, it couldn't be further from magic.

 It's blood, sweat, and tears—and, by the way, human blood, sweat and tears—of really talented people, to achieve the limited successes that we've had in AI.
 And AlphaGo, by the way, is the ultimate illustration of that.
 Because it's not that AlphaGo defeated Lee Sedol, or the machine defeated the human.
 It's this remarkably-talented team of engineers and scientists at Google, working at Google DeepMind, working for years; they're the ones who defeated Lee Sedol, with some help from technology.